 - The omitted variable must be correlated with one or more other explanatory variables.

 In our example, the age of the car is negatively correlated with the price of the car and positively correlated with the cars milage.
-Hence, omitting age in your regression results in an omitted variable bias.
+Hence, omitting the variable age in your regression results in an omitted variable bias.

 Part three of the series on the omitted variable bias, intends to increase the readers understanding of the bias.